dxw/local-env/README.md

 It's a guided process, so you'll need to stick around and follow the instructions.

+**This is a set of suggestions and recommendations only!** If you disagree with any of what it does, please feel free to change it before or after doing this set up (see step 4 below).

 ## How do I use this?

 1. Open a terminal!